Palukuru

+Palukur is a large village located in Banaganapalle Mandal of Kurnool district, Andhra Pradesh with total 2800 families residing.
+The Palukur village has population of 11674 of which 5839 are males while 5835 are females as per Population Census 2011.

 The pin code of Palukuru is 523101 and its postal head office is S. Konda, or Singarayakonda.

 The 5 villages that surround Palukuru are Oguru (4 km), Vikkiralapeta (4 km), Nandanavanam (5 km), Kondikandukur (5 km), Kanumalla (6 km).

 Kandukur, Ongole and Kavali are cities that are in close proximity to Palukuru.

 It is close to the Bay of Bengal and the weather is humid most of the time.
 The locals speak Telugu & Urdu.